-Introducing St Martin's Island
+St Martin's Island

-The area around the jetty, on the northeast tip of the island, is called Narikeldia; there there are a few hotels and restaurants.
-From here, you’ll pass through the small village of Uttarpara en route to West Beach, which is the nicest place to stay.
+The area around the jetty, on the northeast tip of the island, is called Narikeldia, where you'll find a few hotels and restaurants.
+From here you’ll pass through the small village of Uttarpara en route to West Beach, which is the nicest place to stay.
 The southern part of the island is called Dakshinpara.
 Even further south is Cherradhip, a thin strip of untouched land which is cut off from the rest of the island at high tide.